hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/04_prioritization-gemini.md

                      --header \
                      na12878_q20.db | less

-> *NOTE:* Instead of the wildcard we can **select specified samples**, but we would we need to extract information for each sample by prepending the sample ID to it.
-For example, `sample1.gts` for sample1.

 ***

 **Exercise**

-1. How many of those variants that have a genotype depth greater than 20, *are conserved*?
+1. How many of the variants that have a genotype depth greater than 20, *are conserved*?
+2. Which genes harbor these high quality conserved variants?

 ***